A fact sheet about PrEP: pre-exposure prophylaxis, a daily medicine that can reduce a person's chance of getting HIV.

 How PrEP Works for HIV Prevention

 PrEP involves taking an antiretroviral medication, Truvada, once a day before exposure to HIV.
 Truvada is a combination of two medications (tenofovir disoproxil fumarate (TDF) and emtricitabine (FTC).
 Like the birth control pill, the medication is taken continuously and not just when engaging in sex or sharing needles.
-When taken as directed, PrEP is approximately PrEP has been shown to reduce the risk of HIV infection in people who are at high risk by up to 92%.
+When taken as directed, PrEP has been shown to reduce the risk of HIV infection in people who are at high risk by more than 90%.
 This effectiveness decreases when PrEP is taken inconsistently.
 The higher the concentration of PrEP medication in a person’s system, the more effective it is at preventing HIV.
 PrEP does not protect against other sexually transmitted infections (STIs) or pregnancy, making other prevention methods necessary to address other sexual health needs.

 Who Can Take PrEP

 Since 2004, Truvada, the antiretroviral medication used for PrEP, has been approved as an HIV treatment medication for HIV-positive people ages 12 and older.
 In 2012, the Food and Drug Administration (FDA) approved Truvada for use as PrEP for HIV prevention in people over 18.
 Youth under 18 are not included in the FDA's approval for using Truvada as PrEP for HIV prevention.
 Also, there are no clinical guidelines or published protocols for providing PrEP to youth under the age of 18.
 Efforts are underway for using PrEP with minors who are at risk of HIV exposure.

 Youth HIV Facts